Can We Verify Step by Step for Incorrect Answer Detection?: Results and Analysis

 VE \citep{verify-and-edit2023zhao} post-edits reasoning process using external knowledge (see Appendix~\ref{app: ve}).
 VE first checks the answer agreement and then edits the reasoning chains based on a retriever if $ADS < H$.
 That is to say, VE selects potential incorrect samples by ADS.
 Our PDS can be incorporated into the VE framework, dubbed "VE + PDS".

-Experiments are carried out on \dataset{HotpotQA}{GPT-4} and \dataset{2WikiMultihop}{GPT-4}, utilizing ground-truth supporting contexts along with distractor paragraphs as the retrieved documents to negate the influence of the retrival system.
-Our baseline is VE, and the standard prompting method \citep{GPT32020Brown} and CoT-SC \citep{CoT-SC2022Wang} are also included as a reference.
+Experiments are carried out on \dataset{HotpotQA}{GPT-4} and \dataset{2WikiMultihop}{GPT-4}, utilizing ground-truth supporting contexts along with distractor paragraphs as the retrieved documents to negate the influence of the retrieval system.
+Our baseline is VE, and the standard prompting and CoT-SC are also included as references.

 Figure~\ref{fig:ve} illustrates that integrating our method with the VE framework leads to enhanced accuracy for both datasets.
 Specifically, VE+PDS leads to a notable $2.9\%$ absolute increase in accuracy for HotpotQA, and $2.8\%$ for 2WikiMultihop.
 Given that the retrieval system in our experiments is assumed to be near-perfection, the observed improvements in performance are attributed to the more effective answer verification through the substitution of ADS with PDS.
-This success is likely a consequence of the PDS capability to supervise processes across multiple reasoning chains, leading to better selection of all potential incorrect predictions.
+This success is likely a consequence of the PDS's capability to supervise processes across multiple reasoning chains, leading to better selection of all potential incorrect predictions.